XENONnT/admix/docs/usage.rst

   - '--select-run-times':
     Select run times according to the start times of a run.
 The run time is defined by the MongoDB entry with the field 'start'.
 A correct definition of the run time is "<Date>_<Time>-<Date>_<Time>".
 No single time stamps are allowed.
 Separators are '_' between <Date> and <Time> and '-' between two timestamps.

+  - '--type':
+    Takes a list of plugin names (e.g. raw (xenon1t) or raw_records).
+You can select one or as many as like.
+If you do not choose any plugin name by the command line, aDMIX will use all existing plugin names from the Rucio template configuration file.

 Since several transfers within the Rucio catalogue are ongoing (see :_table1: for plugin 'raw' in column rse) we need to update the experiment database from time to time with the latest locations from Rucio.
-Run this command continously on *any location* with an installed Rucio catalogue.
+Run this command continuously on *any location* with an installed Rucio catalogue.

 **Attention:** Due to deletion processes for Rucio transfer rules in the Rucio catalogue it might be possible that a certain dataset *does not* have any Rucio transfer rule.
 In this situation, the command set the status of the according Rucio database entry (rucio-catalogue) to *RucioClearance*.
 This status acts a as a pre-stage to remove the whole rucio-catalogue entry for the given plugin type from the database with the *ClearTransfersMongoDB* option.